makeevstranik/git-practice/bash.md

 - `sudo command` - Run command with the security privileges of the superuser (Super User DO)
 - `open filename` - Opens a file ( as if you double clicked it )
 - `top` - Displays active processes.
 Press q to quit
-- `editorname filename` - Opens the file using this editor
+- `open -a editorname filename` - Opens the file using this editor
 - `reset` - Resets the terminal display

 ## CHAINING COMMANDS